sourcegraph-community/agent-vibes/docs/apify-pipeline/local-testing-guide.md

 This guide provides step-by-step instructions for testing the Apify Pipeline locally.
 The pipeline consists of multiple integrated components working together to collect, process, and display social media mentions.

+Note: Vercel cron jobs are currently disabled (see vercel.json).
+Use the manual API examples in this guide until cron is re-enabled after testing.

 ### Architecture Summary

 ```